yunijeong5/MeetU/README.md

 ## Innovative Idea
 Existing application: When2Meet (https://www.when2meet.com/), CATME
 wtm: Bad UI, Hard to use on phones, cannot choose location, commenting functionality
-cm: Confusing UI (accidentally fill out the survey wrong)
+cm: Confusing UI (can accidentally fill out the survey wrong)

-We want to make a better version of scheduling web app that overcomes these limitations, and then add some extra functionality which we believe would benefit everyone.
+We want to make a better version of a scheduling web app that overcomes these limitations, and then add some extra functionality which we believe would benefit everyone.